NansPellicari/UE4-TimelineSystem/Docs/Api.md

   : public NTimelineManager
 ```

 This is the abstract decorator that every Timeline manager shoulds override.
-It brings all core functionnalities for blueprint or c++.
+It brings all core functionnalities for blueprint or UE4 c++ paradigm.

 As the close relation between [NTimelineManager](#classNTimelineManager) and [NTimeline](#classNTimeline) classes (core lib), This class is coupled with [UNTimelineDecorator](#classUNTimelineDecorator).
 **See also**: [UNTimelineDecorator](#classUNTimelineDecorator)